-I provide consultations for organizations seeking to expand their sex worker competency and outreach as well as sex worker sensitivity readings for academics, journalists, and organizations.
+I provide consultations for organizations seeking to expand their sex worker competency as well as sex worker sensitivity readings for academics, journalists, and organizations.

-Elle Blunt (she/her) is a human sexuality expert and the co-founder and organizer with Hacking//Hustling—a collective of sex workers, survivors, and allies working at the intersection of technology and social justice.
-Blunt’s work has always called for an interdisciplinary approach and explores the intersections of technology, labor, sexuality, trauma, and public health.
+Blunt is a sex worker, community organizer, public health researcher and co-founder of Hacking//Hustling—a collective of sex workers, survivors, and accomplices working at the intersection of technology and social justice to interrupt violence facilitated by technology.
+Blunt’s work has always called for an interdisciplinary approach and explores the intersections of technology, labor, and public health.

 Looking to expand your sex worker competency?